maceoduriez/Datathon_BCG_colissiMONSTRE/README.md

 ***
 To run our predictions, we use the Meta open-source project Prophet.
 You can find its documentation [there](https://facebook.github.io/prophet/docs/installation.html).
 It aims to predict time-series and it is particularly efficient with time series that are driven by strong seasonality effects, both daily, monthly and yearly.

+## Team composition
+***
+Our team is exclusively composed by MEng student from CentraleSupélec.
+We are all in gap year doing internships in several fields, from finance to consulting or tech.
+Here is the composition :
+* Macéo Duriez
+* Louis Sallé-Tourne
+* Lucas Henneçon
+* Amine Rakib
+* Pierre Pelissier
+* Clovis Piedallu